Stoobyy/Stoobyy/README.md

 # 👋 About Me

-Hey, I'm **Amrith** — a tech tinkerer into cybersecurity, fullstack development, and AI/ML.
+Hey, I'm **Amrith** — a curious tech tinkerer diving deep into cybersecurity, fullstack development, and AI/ML.
-Self taught Python and Java dev
+I'm a self-taught Python and Java developer who loves breaking things to understand how they work.
-I break things, learn fast, and build cool stuff on the side.
+I learn fast, build faster, and live to create cool stuff.

 ---